Huitzilopoctli372/2024WorkRepoProjects/README.md

 # Work in process Projects
-This repository will hold projects I have undertaken for personal development for the year ending 2024.
+This repository will hold projects I have undertaken for personal development and/or practice for the year ending 2024.